 Despite some bumps along the way, 79 percent of first-time and 90 percent of experienced applicants would repeat the home project again, which is understandable considering the potential ROI.

-Houzz Communications Director Julie Noble says real estate agents can use this study and others like it to help buyers work through the decision of choosing a fixer-upper, which is an avenue that more buyers are starting to consider.
+Houzz Communications Manager Julie Noble says real estate agents can use this study and others like it to help buyers work through the decision of choosing a fixer-upper, which is an avenue that more buyers are starting to consider.

 “Real estate agents often discuss the potential of prospective homes to be tailored to the needs of their clients,” Noble said.
 “For example, is there space for an addition?
 Do they have specific needs for the master bathroom?
 Can we tear down that wall for an open-concept living area?”